-While I have never been divorced, I did watch my parents going through an incredibly messy divorce that splintered our family for a very long time.
+While I have never been divorced, I did watch my parents go through an incredibly messy divorce that splintered our family for a very long time.

 Divorces are heartbreaking, particularly when children are involved.
-I can only imagine that divorce makes people feel sad, lonely, angry and leaves them with feelings of disappointment, guilt and a profound sense of loss or failure.
+I can only imagine that divorce makes people feel sad, lonely, and angry and leaves them with feelings of disappointment, guilt, and a profound sense of loss or failure.
 Divorce can also be expensive and financially devastating.

 If you are going through a divorce, I’m sure it could be easy to think your life is going backward.
 It would be easy to think that people still married are moving forward and you are not.

 This can be one of the tough parts of life to wrap our heads around – sometimes to move forward, you have to go backward first.

 You want a baby